chiboozor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago - delete specific characters 'c' and 'C' from input  using 'tr'.

 21-reverse - prints the contents of an input in reverse.

+22-users_and_home - prints all users and their home directories sortec by users.

+s